 Who are you?

-I’m a British-born writer, publisher, and graphic designer living in
+I’m a British-born writer and publisher living in

 I can’t explain it; I just like looking at type.
 I just get a total kick out of it.
 Other people look at bottles of wine or whatever, or, you know, girls’ bottoms.
 I just get kicks out of looking at type.
 It’s a little worrying, I must admit. — Erik Spiekermann

 I have intentionally omitted my entire life history.
 However, if you have a predilection for the soporific, and you’d like to know more about me, then just ask.
-If you have typography-related questions, then feel free to ask.
 If you have questions concerning the meaning of life, quantum mechanics or string theory, then I suggest you Google it.